 Business Dispute Litigation

-Brian has nearly 40 years of experience handling a wide array of business disputes, including breach of contract actions, business torts, trade libel and false advertising suits, fraud and misrepresentation claims, and unfair competition disputes.
+Brian has 40 years of experience handling a wide array of business disputes, including breach of contract actions, business torts, trade libel and false advertising suits, fraud and misrepresentation claims, and unfair competition disputes.
 He has a record of success assisting clients in business dispute litigation.
 He has won multiple jury verdicts in federal court, such as obtaining a jury verdict on behalf of the sellers of a satellite technology company in a fraud action.

 Brian has been listed in The Best Lawyers in America® in the area of Litigation - Intellectual Property since 2012 and Commercial Litigation since 2013.